-This small city carries an intimate sensibility that’s reminiscent of enamorarse, falling in love.
+This small city carries an intimate sensibility that’s reminiscent of enamorarse, or falling in love.
 Meant to be savored in long walks on cobblestone and casual sittings in courtyards, Antigua stands as an aged edifice marked by love and loss.

 Hikers seek refuge in Antigua for the 3-day hike to El Fuego, the volcano at the edge of the city.
 Had I not been on the move as much I would have made it a priority to hike the volcano.
 I met another traveler from San Francisco who went with a guided group, hiked for 2 days and camped adjacent to an erupting volcano.
 Her photos, (permission granted) were spectacular!